hsiaosiyuan0/blog/posts/typescript/decorator.md

-# decorator has different implementations in babel and tsc
+# Decorator has different implementations in babel and tsc

 Assuming we have below code: